Abelkrijgtalles/Abel-krijgt-alles-Bot/README.md

     "token": "your discord bot token",
     "prefix": "your prefix"
 }
+5. type in the terminal: npm install nodemon
-5. type in the terminal: npm start
+6. type in the terminal: npm start